-- 42. For this LTC situation, the relevant associated person test is s YB 13 (Look-through companies and owners of interests). - 43.
-Under s YB 13, an LTC and an LTC owner are associated if: - the LTC owner is a director or employee for the LTC; or - the LTC owner has effective look-through interests of 25% or more in a right, obligation, or other property status, or thing of the LTC. - 44.
-An aggregation rule (in s YB 13(3)) applies for the purposes of determining whether a person has effective look-through interests of 25% or more.
-This rule treats a person (person A) as holding anything held by another person (person B), if persons A and B are associated under any of ss YB 2 to YB 11 and YB 14. - 45.
+- 45. Under s YB 13(1), an LTC and an LTC owner are associated if the owner is a director or employee for the LTC. - 46.
+Under s YB 13(2), an LTC and a person are associated if the person has effective look-through interests of 25% or more in a right, obligation, or other property status, or thing of the LTC. - 47.
+An aggregation rule (in s YB 13(3)) applies for the purposes of determining whether a person has effective look-through interests of 25% or more under s YB 13(2).
+This rule treats a person (person A) as holding anything held by another person (person B), if persons A and B are associated under any of ss YB 2 to YB 11 and YB 14.
+This can result in one or more LTC owners satisfying the 25% threshold when they otherwise would not.
+It can also result in a non-owner being associated with the LTC by being treated as having effective look-through interests of 25% or more.
+This last point means that rollover relief can apply where the transferor is not an LTC owner but is nevertheless associated with the LTC under the aggregation rule. - 48.
 Example | Tauira 1 provides a simple example of rollover relief applying based on association between an LTC and an LTC owner.